From the Blitz to the Burmese Jungle and Beyond: A Memoir by Brian Hennessy

 Available in Trade paperback and e-book

 One man’s memoir of World War II, which took him from the Blitz to the jungles of Burma, to the devastation of Hiroshima.
-New Zealander Brian Hennessy’s story is published for the first time.
+New Zealander Brian Hennessy’s story is published in paperback and as an e-book.

 ‘I consider myself lucky to have survived the global carnage still myself – a reluctant soldier who had to go to war, who only ever wanted peace for everyone.’
 Brian Hennessy